vanessaxuuan/tp/docs/DeveloperGuide.md

 1. TA requests to view all students.
 2. TACH shows a list of students.
 3. TA requests to delete a specific student in the list by their index on the list.
-4. TACH deletes the student from the class.
+4. TACH deletes the student from the tutorial group.

     Use case ends.